Compare-My-Move/php-tech-test/README.md

 If we had known from the beginning that multiple services would need to be supported, we would have designed the system with greater abstraction from the start, ensuring service-specific logic is modular and easily extensible.

----

-This design ensures a scalable, maintainable solution while allowing flexibility for future service additions.
-Would you like further details or an additional breakdown of a specific part of the solution?